RohanGautam/rohangautam.github.io/content/blog/b_spline_intro/b_spline_intro.md

 In this blog series, I'll be going through the technical details involved in understanding [Kolmogorov-Arnold Networks](https://arxiv.org/pdf/2404.19756) - a new type of machine learning architecture which has gotten significant attention lately due to it's several advantages over MLPs - interpretability and avoiding catastrophic forgetting, to name a few.

+Table of Contents:

+[[toc]]

 In part one of this series, let's build our understanding up to B-splines, the workhorse of the Kolmogorov-Arnold Network (KAN).
 B splines are used in KANs to learn activation functions.
 Let's start with simple polynomial interpolation.

-[[toc]]

 # Polynomial interpolation

 The goal of polynomial interpolation is to find the coefficients of a polynomial $a_0 +  a_1x + a_2x^2 + ... a_nx^n$ , such that it passes through your data points.

 For example, if we had 4 data points $[(x_1,y_1), (x_2,y_2),(x_3,y_3),(x_4,y_4)]$, we could fit a cubic polynomial $a_0 +  a_1x + a_2x^2 + a_3x^3$ through it by solving for $a_i$ in the following system of equations:

 $$